mivort/trackk/README.md

 # Trackit

-Command-line issue tracker which provides the synchronization and versioning of its DB using Git capabilities.
+Command-line task and issue tracker which provides the synchronization and versioning of its DB using Git capabilities.

 Inspired by [Taskwarrior](https://github.com/GothenburgBitFactory/taskwarrior)
 and [dstask](https://github.com/naggie/dstask).

+## Features

+* VCS-friendly storage format and multi-device syncrhonization capabilities.
+  Data is stored as JSON files and by default syncronized using Git.
+Custom JSON merge driver prevents conflicts on syncrhonization.
+* Dates input and filtering query syntax which allows to enter dates using natural syntax (`tomorrow at 14:00`), or perform context filtering on tasks (`tag:home and status:started`).

 ## Usage